Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Theoretical Analysis using Bayesian Linear Regression

 Even though we do not expect an underlying effect of a non-shared covariate to be precisely zero in practice, the analysed moments may still behave similarly even with large data size when the effect size is small enough.
 When $\beta_\Delta \neq 0$, the relative mean of both $|\elpdPlain|$ and $|\elpdHatPlain|$ grows infinitely, and the skewness of the error converges to zero; the more complex model performs better in general, and the problematic skewness hinders when more data is available.
 The relative mean of error converges to zero, regardless of $\beta_\Delta$.
 Hence, the approximation bias decreases with more data in any case.
 The example case and the behaviour of the moments are presented in more detail in Appendix~\ref{app_sec_one_cov}.
-While describing the behaviour in an example case, as demonstrated experimentally in Figure~\ref{fig_analytic_zscore_skew_n_b}, the pattern generalises into other linear regression model comparison settings.
-Nevertheless, the case analysis shows that a simpler model can outperform a more complex one also asymptotically.
+Nevertheless, the case analysis shows that a simpler model can outperform a more complex one asymptotically.
 In addition, the skewness of the error can be problematic also with big data.